Living In Paper - 2008

 Papercrete homes can be built beautifully, with all the amenities, for much less than conventional housing.

-Most people accept their perceptions as fact.
+Most people accept their initial perceptions as fact.
 "You only get one chance to make a first impression," as the old saying goes.
 This is as true of papercrete as anything else.
-If a person sees a home made of papercrete and the home is minimalist in appearance, that person will equate papercrete with minimalism.
+If a person goes to look at a home made of papercrete and the home is minimalist in appearance, that person will equate papercrete with minimalism.
 If a person sees a video about papercrete, and the presentation is amateurishly done, that person will conclude that papercrete is not to be taken seriously.
 Once the impression is made, it's difficult to change.
-But luckily, some artist-builders are starting to work with papercrete and are radically changing the early impressions of it.
-There will be a day in the not too distant future when papercrete will be the material of choice for beauty, value, and durability.
+But luckily, some artist-builders are doing incredible design work with papercrete and are radically changing the early impressions of it.
+There will be a day in the not too distant future when papercrete will be a material of choice for beauty, value, and durability.

 Papercrete, when made with Portland cement, looks a lot like concrete.
 This is a blessing and a curse.
 Many properties of papercrete make it more flexible than concrete, but in some ways it doesn’t act or perform the same as concrete.
 This leads some people to think that it isn't as "good" as concrete.
 The fact is that both materials have their strengths and weaknesses and both need to be used properly to be most effective.